 Exhibition on View: May 26 - June 17, 2018

-Public Discussion with Writer, Artist, and Scholar Carl E. Hazlewood: June 17, 4pm
+and Artist and Writer Carl E. Hazlewood: June 17, 4pm

 As an African-born first generation American, originally from Liberia, Trokon Nagbe is sensitive to various border-crossings, personal transformations, erasures, and the evolution of spirit that is endemic to the immigrant state.
 He is on a virtual quest for an essential something that was lost in the turbulence of time and history—something he defines as ‘soul’.
 It remains the conceptual heart of his ongoing project.
 This ineffable quest has taken various forms and directions while exploring the slippages between experience and desire.
 The artist employs a wide range of media and processes including ephemeral performances, sound, as well as labor intensive object making.
 His work is never an exercise in reductive black and white polemics/politics whether racial or conceptual.
 What results from his shamanistic exploration and manipulation of the visual, is an aesthetic truth infused with the spiritual and the personal.
 Trokon’s artistic products, however they are achieved, become markers, non-specific but charged power-objects and events along a continuum of discovery.
 Trokon Nagbe, it seems, is always in search of an authentic spiritual self, or at least an element of ‘soulfulness’ in the aftermath of a traumatic history. - Carl E, Hazlewood